Photosynq/PhotosynQ-Documentation/docs/projects/large-scale-projects.md

 ### Setting up CSV File

 Any spreadsheet software including Excel, Numbers, Calc, etc. can be used to create a csv file.
 When setting up the file to upload multiple Project Questions, the first row will be used as the question and all subsequent rows as answers.
 Each column represents a new question.
-Make sure, there is an equal number of answers to each question.
+Make sure there is an equal number of answers to each question.

 ::: warning Note
 When saving the csv file, make sure to select a comma as a separator.